dtcenter/METplotpy/docs/Users_Guide/roc_diagram.rst

 Default Configuration File
 _________________________

-_
-The following is the *mandatory*, **roc_diagram_defaults.yaml** configuration file, which serves as a good starting point for creating a ROC diagram plot as it represents the default values set in METviewer
+The following is the *mandatory*, **roc_diagram_defaults.yaml** configuration file, which serves as a good starting point for creating a ROC diagram plot as it represents the default values set in METviewer.

 .. literalinclude:: ../../metplotpy/plots/config/roc_diagram_defaults.yaml